Nursing Studies BSc (Hons) top-up

 Alternatively, visit our International hub for further advice and guidance on finding in-country agents and representatives, joining our in-country events and how to apply.

-You must have achieved the equivalent of diploma level Nursing from country of origin.
+You must have achieved the equivalent of a Diploma level in General Nursing from country of origin plus a minimum of 6 months clinical experience as a registered nurse in your home country.
 Must have some IT capability to manage course requirements.
-A successful individual interview will also be required.
+A successful individual interview with the Course Director will also be required.

 English language requirements